vcroshan/gittraining/Readme.md

 This file is for Training purpose

 # Subtask
-Editing the file in Github Directly
+Editing this file now from my local folder